dev-chak-chak/CYCLEone/README.md

-# CycleOn (cycle_on)
+# Description

-CycleOn is a flexible end-to-end scenario-based verification and validation tool.
-It is cross-platform, simulator and middleware agnostic.
-Currently the main focus application is an autonomous driving software validation, but it can be used in other applications as well.
+CYCLEone is a Scenario Engine.
+It is an open-source, cross-platform tool for end-to-end validation and verification of autonomous driving solutions.
+We made it to be flexible, middleware and data source-agnostic for efficient development of safe autonomous driving systems.

+# Issues to be solved
-Typically a software team has a production code to be tested; a simulation tool to emulate inputs to the code modules and to consume an output; and some CI/CD solution to execute tests periodically and automatically.
-CycleOn is a simple-to-use scenario execution engine, which could effectively utilize all available computation power to execute test scenarios and check whether a module-under-test fullfills it's requirements.
+Ususally a software team has some production code to be tested; a simulation tool to emulate inputs to the code modules and to consume output(s); and some delivery/testing pipelines to execute tests periodically and automatically.
+CYCLEone is a simple-to-use scenario engine, that could effectively utilize all available computation power to execute test scenarios and check whether a module-under-test fullfills provided requirements.

-## State

-Current project is under active development and is not ready yet to be in use.

-Help wanted:
-* Windows integration
-* Cmake review

-## Notes
+# Usage

-### service notes
+## service notes

 ```
 ~/cycle_on/service$ cmake -S . -B build